 Hotels in the Santa Croce district

 The district of Santa Croce is close to the transport hub Piazzale Roma on Venice island.
-This is located at the entrance to the island and very popular with travellers booking cruises from Venice as the hotels are easy to get to, and the logistics to get to your ship are simpler.
+This is located at the entrance to the island and is very popular with travelers booking cruises from Venice as the hotels are easy to get to, and the logistics to get to your ship are simpler.

 - BW Premier Collection CHC Continental

 - Santa Chiara Hotel

 Hotels close to St Mark’s Square

 If you want to be close to the historic heart of Venice Island, then stay close to St Mark’s Square at one of these recommended hotels:

 - Hotel Casanova